 What if mindfulness doesn’t work for me?

-Lots of people warn that it can take a while to learn how to integrate mindfulness into your life properly, so give it time before you write it off completely.
+Lots of people warn that it can take a while to learn how to integrate mindfulness into your life properly.
+Give it time before you write it off completely.
 Even if it doesn’t work for you, it’s okay – it’s not for everyone.
 You needn’t worry that there’s something wrong with you!

 “It isn’t going to make the world perfect and it won’t sort everything out overnight.
 It requires commitment and effort to actually get results, but it’s worth it in the end,” explains Luisa.